AaqibhafeezKhan/WebCraft-12-responsive-sites/README.md

-# 12 Responsive Sites
+# WebCraft 12 Responsive Sites

-A collection of twelve premium, fully responsive websites — each with a unique aesthetic theme, built with pure HTML, CSS, and JavaScript.
+A collection of twelve premium, fully responsive websites - each with a unique aesthetic theme, built with pure HTML, CSS, and JavaScript.
 No frameworks.
 No UI libraries.
 Just clean, semantic, hand-crafted code.

 ## Projects